 As HardNoggin continues to exclude “outsider” perspectives, the R&D group will have difficulty developing products and services that have broad appeal.
 Assuming their competitors get this right, or as new competitors emerge, HardNoggin could lose market share.

 Since the hard hat policy was implemented, Fred has been keenly aware of his “outsider” status at work.
 He applied for a management position and a role in the R&D department, but didn’t get either promotion.
 In the lunchroom, he notices that he is often eating alone.
 Last week, someone from R&D told a joke about people with flat heads in a meeting.
 Fred reached his breaking point.
 He’s suing HardNoggin for discrimination and a hostile work environment.
 Now, HardNoggin management has both a legal problem and a public relations nightmare.

 - Think about a time when you felt like Fred, an outsider wondering if you were welcome in a group.
 What fears, concerns, or questions did you have?
 How did you resolve them?
 What was the outcome?

 - Now, identify a situation when you were part of the “in-group,” having a “round-headed conversation” to the exclusion of someone else.
 Were you aware, at the time, that you were being exclusive?
 How did you experience this awareness at the time?
 How do you feel about it now?

 - What positive steps could you take to bridge the insider/outsider gap in your working relationships?

 If you’re thinking, “But, Amy, I don’t engage in affinity bias.
-I have lots of flat-headed friends,” check back for my post on assessing the diversity of your professional network or attend the “Our Brains Are Biased” webinar!
+I have lots of flat-headed friends,” check back for my post on assessing the diversity of your professional network or attend a Lead at Any Level webinar!